Articles

 The 3 levels of business strategy

-Business strategy can be broken down into three distinct levels:
+An effective business strategy can be broken down into three distinct levels:

 1. Corporate (company-wide, overarching)